Jayant-Tang/lp-esb-rx-with-ble/README.md

 The system is low power during the idle state.

 The development of BLE part is not affected at all.
-The `main.c` is totally same as the [LBS examble](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/bluetooth/peripheral_lbs/README.html).
+The `main.c` is almost same as the [LBS examble](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/bluetooth/peripheral_lbs/README.html).
+Only add `bt_conn_le_param_update` in `connected()` callback to increase connection interval.

 # Supported Hardware